Sinusitis can cause facial pressure, sinus headache, and other symptoms. Treatment may depend on the cause.

 Because using unfiltered tap water can lead to a fatal infection, according to the

-- if using tap water, boiling the water and allowing it to cool
+- if using tap water, boil the water and allow it to cool

 - using a water filtration system

 Additional research is needed to compare herbal treatments with other methods.
 If you’re considering herbal remedies, be sure to talk with a doctor about which treatment options are right for you.